sungsoo-ahn/2025/_posts/2025-04-28-sparse-autodiff.md

     </div>
 </div>
 <div class="caption">
-    Figure 7: A sparse Jacobian and its respective sparse linear map.
+    Figure 7: A sparse Jacobian and its corresponding sparse linear map.
 </div>

-Compute graphs of programs are almost always "dense", as the existence of superfluous operations would be considered a bug.
+Whene functions have many inputs and many outputs, a given output does not always depend on every single input.
-However, corresponding Jacobians can still be sparse.
+This endows the corresponding Jacobian with a sparse structure, where zero coefficients denote an absence of (first-order) dependency.
-As an example, consider the previous example of an efficiently programmed convolutional layer.
+The previous case of a convolutional layer is a simple example.
-A toy example of a sparse Jacobian matrix and it's respective linear map is shown in Figure 7.
+An even simpler example is an activation function applied elementwise, for which the Jacobian is the identity matrix.

 ### Leveraging structure